 The discomfort of being a lost trainer forced me to dedicate myself to my craft and become a serious fitness professional.

 I know the discomfort of having no car forced me to make better financial decisions.

 The discomfort of stepping on a natural bodybuilding stage forced me to look at the physique in a completely different way.

 The discomfort of performing the Lunges of Death allowed me to see that anything is possible.

-I absolutely remember the discomfort of being at Men’s Health Next Top Trainer.
+I absolutely remember the discomfort of being at the Men’s Health Next Top Trainer competition.

 Discomfort made me a better overall person.
 I became comfortable with uncomfortable.

 When you have situations in life or in training that are not favorable, do not run from them.
 Embrace them.

 They will force you to change and learn more about yourself than you could have ever imagined.